ubcecon/ECON526/README.md

 Here is the [source](https://github.com/ubcecon/526) for my slides.

-See "Sources and Futher Reading" (2nd last slide) on each set of slides for additional reading.
+See "Sources and Further Reading" (2nd last slide) on each set of slides for additional reading.

 #### Important Dates